ARE THESE ALLERGY SYMPTOMS OR SOMETHING ELSE ?

 The best way to prevent the flu is by getting vaccinated every year.
 It is important to get the current shot because it is made to provide protection against the most common flu viruses for that year.
-Stop in to see us to get yours.
+Stop in to see us get yours.

-****Flu shots available on a walk-in basis.
+****Flu shots are available on a walk-in basis.
 Please refer to the shot line (216) 539-5960 for available shot hours.****

 NEW Patient Payment Solution

-We are pleased to now offer a new Patient Payment Solution called which allows you to pay your healthcare bills on any device including your mobile phone, tablet, laptop or computer while keeping your data safe and secure.
+We are pleased to now offer a new Patient Payment Solution called which allows you to pay your healthcare bills on any device, including your mobile phone, tablet, laptop, or computer, while keeping your data safe and secure.
 Save Your Payment Information in Your InstaMed Digital Wallet to Make Healthcare Payments in Seconds.
 No lengthy setup process is required.
-Utilize the “Guest payment” feature and make your payment.
-Once your payment is received it will be confirmed via email.
-Simply click on the “Make a payment Button” on our website.
+Utilize the “Guest Payment” feature and make your payment.
+Once your payment is received, it will be confirmed via email.
+Simply click on the “Make a Payment Button” on our website.
 We hope you enjoy the convenience and security of our new Patient Payment Option.